szeitlin/szeitlin-blog/content/posts/career_skills/recruiting-and-training-nontraditional-candidates.md

  means you have to communicate with them about how they prefer to work.
 It's helpful if you can offer advice on what you might do.
 They may incorporate your advice in ways you didn't expect.

-d) Once they've been there a little while, be a little bit unavailable sometimes, so they can start doing things on their own.
+e) Once they've been there a little while, be a little bit unavailable sometimes, so they can start doing things on their own.
 Don’t be afraid to tell them to look on stackoverflow/try a little more before they ask you.

-d) Focus on teaching them how to teach themselves, because that’s a more transferrable skill anyway.
+f) Focus on teaching them how to teach themselves, because that’s a more transferrable skill anyway.

 This one can be tricky.
 If you're hiring mostly PhDs, some will already have very mature self-teaching skills, but not everyone does.
 Or they'll be overwhelmed by adjusting to the culture shock of a new environment.